Cedano History, Family Crest & Coats of Arms

 The surname Cedano was first found in Venice, a city and seaport occupying one of the most remarkable sites of the world.
 It is rich in ancient palaces, churches, libraries, galleries, monuments, statues, treasures and artifacts.
 Its history is abundant in politics, art, religion, scholarship and conflict.
 An early record of this name shows that Ziliolo de Savina held the post of ducal secretary in Venice, in 1289.
 Another record shows the noble Savini di Siena family is on record holding lands in Sienna as early as 1355.
 To be recorded at this time, at the beginning of recorded history, was of itself a great distinction and indicative of noble ancestry.

 Early History of the Cedano family

-Another 193 words (14 lines of text) covering the years 1627, 1862, 1796, 1639 and 1677 are included under the topic Early Cedano History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cedano research.
+Another 97 words (7 lines of text) covering the years 1627, 1862, 1796, 1639 and 1677 are included under the topic Early Cedano History in all our PDF Extended History products and printed products wherever possible.